 The pool-table cake can be displayed as a showpiece until it is time for dessert.
 Bake a rectangular sheet cake in any flavor according to directions.
 Mix green food coloring with white frosting until you have the shade of green that matches the felt of a pool table.
 Frost the top of cake with the green frosting and the sides with chocolate.
 Position round chocolate cookies as the pockets, add gumdrops for the pool balls and chocolate-covered pretzel logs as cue sticks.

 For another dessert alternative, bake cupcakes.
-Use food coloring and white icing to make the colors of pool balls.
-Use the colored frosting to decorate each cupcake as individual pool balls, and set them up in a triangular rack.
+Use food coloring and white icing to make the colors of pool balls and decorate each cupcake as individual pool balls.
+Set them up in a triangular rack.